-Such outcome, in view also of the regional and the global setting, raises the question on whether one should expect any re-orientation and changes in Israel's regional policy, especially with regard to the Palestinian issue.
-Yet, while the inclusion of Tzipi Livni in the government's inner circle as the ministry of Justice with the additional role of chief negotiator with the Palestinians, indicates the intention of re-activating the negotiations with the Palestinians, a closer look at the coalition partners' position would indicate a much more complex setting.
+Such outcome, in view also of the regional and the global setting, raises the question on whether one should expect any re-orientation and changes in Israel's regional policy, especially with regard Palestinian issue.
+Yet, while inclusion of Tzipi Livni in government's inner circle as the ministry of Justice with the additional role of chief negotiator with the Palestinians, indicates the re-activating intention of negotiations with the Palestinians, a closer look at the coalition partners' position would indicate a much more complex setting.
 The coalition partners' stand on the Palestinian issue varies, therefore making them strange bedfellows.
-On the one side, is Livni's undisputed commitment to reach a viable peace settlement with the Palestinians, along the lines of a twostate solution and a jointly regard to Jerusalem and the West Bank.
-A settler himself, and having performed a successful campaign that attracted voters beyond the settlers' communities and the religious right, is bound to further enforce the settlers' voice in the political agenda.
-Yair Lapid's centrists, share Livni's belief about the need for peace, along the lines of two-state solution; yet, a he considers that Jerusalem can only remain a Jewish city and that there should be a clear separation between the two entities.
-Finally, Netanyahu's scepticism and his ties to the right seems to co-exist with the concern about the danger of Israel's international isolation and therefore the need for a change in the status quo.
+On the one side, is Livni's undisputed commitment to reach a viable peace settlement with the Palestinians, along the lines of a twostate solution and a jointly administered Jerusalem.
+At the other extreme, lies Bennet's party, who rejects the idea of a two-state solution and any settlement with regard to Jerusalem and the West Bank.
+A settler himself, and having performed a successful campaign that attracted voters beyond the settlers' communities and religious right, is bound to further enforce the settlers' voice in the political agenda.
+Yair Lapid's centrists, share Livni's belief about the need for peace, along the lines of two-state solution; vet. considers that Jerusalem can only remain a Jewish city and that there should be a clear separation between the two entities.
+Finally, Netanyahu's scepticism and his ties to the right seems to co-exist with the concern the danger of about Israel's international isolation and therefore the need for a change in the status quo.
 In contrast, with regard to dealing with Iran's nuclear issue, it is the Likud hard-line position that seems to dominate the debate, and there seems to be little opposition to such a stand.
-In terms of relations with the new Arab regimes, although there is a divide between right and left, with the left arguing about the need to re-embark on a fruitful relationship in contrast to the right's scepticism with regard to the reliability and willingness of those regimes to do so, this was not a major issue in the newly established parties' agenda.
+In terms of relations with the new Arab regimes, although there is a divide between right and left, with the left arguing about the need to re-embark on a fruitful relationship in contrast to the right's scepticism with regard reliability and willingness of those regimes to do so, this was not a major issue in the newly established parties' agenda.
 In fact, the agenda was dominated by domestic rather than foreign policy issue.
 Yet, one of the concerns of the partners is the state of Israel's relations with the USA, which, under Netanyahu, has turned sour.
 In view of the second term of Obama in office, and the need to maintain this 'organic link' with their trans-Atlantic ally, Bibi found himself under pressure and criticism about his handling and therefore, it should not go unnoticed that it was Libni's appointment that took precedence in his policy - it was her party the first he turned to and the one to join the coalition - and just prior to Obama's visit to Israel.